-I understand that if I am going to be absent from a rotation, I will immediately contact my Preceptor and the Director of Clinical Education notifying her/him of the circumstances causing the absence.
-I also understand that to complete the process for an excused absence, verbal notification must be followed by a written request along with a Preceptor-signed Rotation Absence Form uploaded into Dropbox.
+I understand that if I am going to be absent from a rotation for any reason, I will immediately contact my Preceptor and the Director of Clinical Education notifying her/him of the circumstances causing the absence.
+I also understand that to complete the process for an excused absence verbal notification must be followed by a written request along with a Preceptor-signed Rotation Absence Form and returned via email to the Clinical Mentor.
 I may be required to submit documentation attesting to the reason(s) for the absence.

 Failure to notify both the Director for Clinical Education and the Preceptor of any absence from a rotation, regardless of the reason, results in an unexcused absence.
-A Preceptor's absence is not considered an excused absence for a student.
+A Preceptor's absence is not considered an automatic excused absence for a student.
 If the Preceptor is going to be gone and I do not have an alternative supervised assignment, I will contact the DCE ASAP.